inverno-io/inverno-mods/inverno-configuration/README.md

 PropertyFileConfigurationSource source = new PropertyFileConfigurationSource(new ClasspathResource(URI.create("classpath:/path/to/configuration.properties")), customDecoder)
 ```

-The regular and most efficient way to query a configuration source is to target specific configuration properties identified by a name and a set of parameters, however there are some cases that actually require to list all values defined for a particular property name and matching a particular set of parameters.
+The regular and most efficient way to query a configuration source is to target specific configuration properties identified by a name and a set of parameters.
+However, there are some cases that actually require to list all values defined for a particular property name and matching a particular set of parameters.

-for instance, this is typically the case when configuring log levels, since we can hardly know the name of each and every loggers used in an application, it is easier, safer and more efficient in that case to list all the configuration properties defined for a `logging.level` property and apply the configuration to the loggers based on the parameters of the returned properties.
+for instance, this is typically the case when configuring log levels, since we can hardly know the name of each and every logger used in an application, it is easier, safer and more efficient in that case to list all the configuration properties defined for a `logging.level` property and apply the configuration to the loggers based on the parameters of the returned properties.

 For instance, the following properties can be defined in the configuration: